JASMINE: Near-Infrared Astrometry and Time Series Photometry Science: Galactic Center Survey (GCS): Galactic Center Archaeology

-\jasmine{} is expected to observe about 6,000 (68,000) stars with $H_\mathrm{w}<12.5$ (14.5)~mag and $J-H>2$~mag in the Galactic center, and measure their parallax and proper motion with accuracies of 25 (125)~\uas{} and 25 (125)~\uas{}~yr$^{-1}$ (about 1 (5)~km~s$^{-1}$ at $d=8.275$~kpc), respectively.
+\jasmine{} is expected to observe about 6000 (68000) stars with $H_\mathrm{w}<12.5$ (14.5)~mag and $J-H>2$~mag in the Galactic center, and measure their parallax and proper motion with accuracies of 25 (125)~\uas{} and 25 (125)~\uas{}~yr$^{-1}$ (about 1 (5)~km~s$^{-1}$ at $d=8.275$~kpc), respectively.
 The superb parallax accuracy of \jasmine{} for bright ($H_\mathrm{w}<12.5$~mag) stars will minimise the contamination of the foreground Galactic disk stars.
 Because the intrinsic NIR color of giants are almost constant irrespective of their intrinsic luminosity, the color selection criterion for the Galactic center stars obtained from the parallax-color relation of the bright stars at the different positions of the sky can be applied to select the Galactic center stars for the fainter stars \citep[e.g.,][]{Nogueras-Lara+Schoedel+Neumayer21}.
-Then, we can use the larger number of faint stars with similar colours, which enables us to observe the velocity dispersion profile within~100~pc to tell the difference in velocity dispersion by about 10~km~s$^{-1}$ as shown in figure~\ref{fig:smbh-01}.
+Then, we can use the larger number of faint stars with similar colors, which enables us to observe the velocity dispersion profile within~100~pc to tell the difference in velocity dispersion by about 10~km~s$^{-1}$ as shown in figure~\ref{fig:smbh-01}.
 Hence, \jasmine{} can detect the relic of possible BH mergers, if the SMBH of the Milky Way was built up via mergers of IMBHs.
-If such heated velocity dispersion profile is not observed, it could be a sign of the SMBH started from a relatively massive BH and grew mainly via accretion, although there could be some alternative scenarios, such as the formation of NSC and/or NSD adiabatically contracting the bulge stars.
+If such a heated velocity dispersion profile is not observed, it could be a sign that the SMBH started from a relatively massive BH and grew mainly via accretion, although there could be some alternative scenarios, such as an adiabatic contraction of the bulge stars due to the formation of an NSC and/or NSD.